elgw/deconwolf/_sources/start.rst.txt

 MacOS.

 1. Get the dependencies.
 The required libraries should be found on most platforms, however, the installation process differs slightly.
-See `INSTALL.md <INSTALL.md>`__ for per-platform advice.
+See the :ref:`installation notes <installation-notes>` for per-platform advice.

 2. Compile and install